SarthakS09/techstars/README.md

-This repository hosts the source code for **E-Summit'23**: IIIT Delhi's Annual Entrepreneurship Conclave.
+This repository hosts the source code for the official website of **E-Summit'23**: IIIT Delhi's Annual Entrepreneurship Conclave.
 This website uses the **React** library and is hosted on a dedicated NGINX server at [esummit.iiitd.edu.in](http://esummit.iiitd.edu.in).
 In case the previous link fails to open, there is also a Netlify mirror: [esmt23.netlify.app](http://esmt23.netlify.app).

 ## Code structure
 All of the React source code is located in the `/src` folder with assets in `/src/assets` and other static files in `/public`.